 When to apply?

-The first selection round for Small-scale Partnerships in the field of education, training and youth, including projects in the field of vocational education and training, which are submitted to the national agencies, will be open until 20 May at 12:00:00 (midday, Brussels time).
-The deadline for the second selection round is 3 November at 12:00:00 (midday Brussels time).
+The 2023 call for proposals in the field of education, training and youth, including small-scale partnership projects in the field of vocational education and training, which are submitted to the national agencies, will be open until 22 March 2023 at 12 (midday, Brussels time).
+The deadline for the second selection round is 4 October 2023 at 12 (midday Brussels time).